 - Third Prompt: A voice will inform the driver to take control immediately of the steering wheel if the light bar continues to flash red.
 If the driver doesn’t take immediate control, the system will slow the vehicle and bring it to a complete stop in the lane of travel.
 An Emergency-Certified OnStar Advisor† will call into the vehicle to check on the driver.
 Super Cruise and Adaptive Cruise Control will also be disengaged until the next ignition cycle.

 Sometimes even the shortest trips behind the wheel of a vehicle require preparation, whether that’s having a full tank of fuel or the best possible route.
 That’s why drivers have a convenient way to plan for hands-free driving on Super Cruise compatible roads by using Google Maps™ on the new multicolor 13.4-inch diagonal touch-screen and GMC Infotainment System† equipped with available Google built-in†.

 Super Cruise-compatible roadways will appear as part of the route overview on the touch-screen and will be distinguished in a white highlight.

 The white line will disappear once a driver has selected a route and the view on the touch-screen is showing the route as active.
-Drivers need only select the Alternate Routes Overview on the touch-screen to switch views and find a Super Cruise compatible road.
-In addition, the new large touch-screen allows for a wide range of screen combination and reconfigurability.
+Drivers need only select the Alternate Routes Overview on the touch-screen to switch views and find a Super Cruise-compatible road.
+In addition, the new large touch-screen allows for a wide range of screen combinations and reconfigurability.